My life wears a sarong sash of

 I would torch my ghost in ghastly flames,

-in this life the Lord’s trumpeters would not
+even if in this life, the Lord’s trumpeters

 And lightning-barbs would have to